 Regarding the creation of campuses outside the headquarters, it should be mentioned that this is the only prerogative of the universities.

 Likewise, it is important to highlight that all higher education courses are subject to recognition by the MEC, as a necessary condition together with registration (accreditation) for the national validity of the respective diplomas.
-Thus, any non-compliance with legal and regulatory requirements by our higher education institutions may lead to sanctions by the MEC, as well as a deterioration of our image with clients.
+Thus, any non-compliance with legal and regulatory requirements by our higher education institutions may lead to sanctions by the MEC, as well as a deterioration of the Company’s image with clients.

 Distance learning, as well as the on-campus teaching modality, is also subject to a series of requirements imposed by the legislation for its operation, which we must fully comply, in order to obtain and renew the authorizing acts of the courses and the institution.